Friends of Hakalau Forest National Wildlife Refuge

 A nonprofit devoted to conserving the unique flora and fauna of Hawai’i Island

 Hakalau Forest National Wildlife Refuge, established in 1985 by the U.S. Fish and Wildlife Service, consists of two distinct parcels.
 The Hakalau Forest Unit is a 32,830 acre parcel on the windward slopes of Mauna Kea on Hawai’i Island.
 In 1997 the U.S. Fish and Wildlife Service purchased 5,300 acres south of Kailua-Kona, on the slopes of Mauna Loa, which became the Kona Forest Unit.
-In 2019, an additional 10,000 acres were added to the Kona Unit through the purchase of McCandless Ranch lands that are adjacent to the original parcel, making the total acreage for the Kona Forest Unit 15,448 acres.
+The Kona Forest Unit has grown to 16,060 acres through acquisitions from McCandless Ranch.
+The total refuge area of the two units combined is approximately 48,890 acres that are focused on the protection of native Hawaiian forest birds and their forest habitat.

 The higher elevation Hakalau Forest Unit contains some of the finest remaining stands of native montane rain forest in Hawai’i and habitat for 29 critically endangered species including seven birds, one insect, one mammal and 20 plants found nowhere else in the world.
 Currently, it is the only place in Hawai’i where native forest bird populations are stable or increasing.